 Baratta Center Discusses Global Competition and Collaboration During Annual Conference

-The Baratta Center for Global Business hosted its second annual Future of Global Business Conference at Georgetown University’s McDonough School of Business to gather thought leaders, industry executives, and members of the Georgetown community to discuss the theme, “The Path Forward: Competition and Collaboration in a Fragmented World.”
+The Baratta Center for Global Business hosted its second annual Future of Global Business Conference on October 8 at Georgetown University’s McDonough School of Business to gather thought leaders, industry executives, and members of the Georgetown community to discuss the theme, “The Path Forward: Competition and Collaboration in a Fragmented World.”
 The conference welcomed over 300 attendees to share insights on topics such as cross-border investing; resilient leadership; transformations in energy, mobility, and food; and the intersection of profit and purpose.

 “Pulling from our longstanding traditions and partnerships here in Washington, D.C., and around the world, we are ideally positioned to understand, unravel, and find answers to the most complex issues facing our global business community,” said Paul Almeida, dean and William R. Berkley Chair at Georgetown McDonough, during his opening remarks.
 “Through this conference, new degree programs, and our faculty-led centers and initiatives, we demonstrate to the next generation of business leaders that positive change comes from embracing ambiguity, leaning into innovation, and keeping a values-based approach to business.”